zuozhenggh/learning-library/data-management-library/database/19c/fundamentals/deploy-compute-image-19c-staged/deploy-compute-image-19c-staged.md

 # Deploy a Compute Image with Staged Oracle Database 19c Installer Files

 ## Introduction
 In this lab, you use Resource Manager in Oracle Cloud Infrastructure (OCI) to quickly create a compute instance that has the Oracle Database 19c installer files staged on it.
-This lab creates the environment that you will use in the [Install ORacle Database 19c using Automatic Root Script Execution](?lab="install-db19c-auto-config-script-execution.md") lab
+This lab creates the environment that you will use in the [Install ORacle Database 19c using Automatic Root Script Execution](?lab="install-db19c-auto-config-script-execution.md") lab.

-In Resource Manager, you begin by creating a stack, which is a collection of Oracle Cloud Infrastructure resources corresponding to a given Terraform configuration.
-A Terraform configuration is a set of one or more TF files written in HashiCorp Configuration Language (HCL) that specify the Oracle Cloud Infrastructure resources to create.
-The Terraform configuration that you use in this lab is provided by LiveLabs and loads a custom image stored in Oracle Cloud Marketplace.
-Guacomole is installed on the image to provide a friendly user interface.
-You can also access a terminal window on the image.
-After you create the stack, you apply it to start the provisioning job in OCI.
-When the job is completed, you log in to your compute instance through a browser.
+*If you working in the LiveLabs tenancy, then you can skip STEP 1 because LiveLabs provides you a preconfigured compute when register for the workshop.*

 ### Objectives